torvalds/linux/Documentation/core-api/cpu_hotplug.rst

 Using the hotplug API
 ---------------------
-It is possible to receive notifications once a CPU is offline or onlined.
+It is possible to receive yestifications once a CPU is offline or onlined.
 This might be important to certain drivers which need to perform some kind of setup or clean up functions based on the number of available CPUs: ::